Open-Community-Building/community.hooks/rag_llm_hackathon.md

 On Saturday February 1st 2025, we are organising a RAG LLM Hackathon.

 It is a low-key event, and managing it in a Github document is done on purpose.
+I will continue to explain it better here: https://github.com/Open-Community-Building/community.hooks/edit/main/README.md

 Use your usual Git tools to work together with us!